-At Robinson House, we provide support for people with learning disabilities, autism and behaviours that challenge.
+At Robinson House (formerly part of Craegmoor), we provide support for people with learning disabilities, autism and behaviours that challenge.
 It is our aim to improve the health and wellbeing of the individuals we support, as well as helping people to develop the skills they need for independent living.

 Services and facilities available at Robinson House include:

 - Specialist support for ten people with learning disabilities who may also present mild to moderate challenging behaviour